Notgnoshi/generative/README.md

-# Lindenmayer Systems
+# Generative Art

-A (re)exploration of Lindenmayer Systems.
+A (re)exploration of 3D Lindenmayer Systems, with the intent of building a composable set of scripts useful for general purpose generative artwork.

 I worked on a [class project](https://github.com/macattackftw/fractal_trees) to implement 3D context-free Lindenmayer systems in graduate school.
 This is an attempt on doing the same, but with the following improvements: